Your privacy is of the utmost importance to us. That is why we want to make your experience online safe and secure.

 - the existence of automated decision-making, including profiling, referred to in Article 22 (1) and (4) of the GDPR and, at least in those cases, meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject.

 Furthermore, the data subject shall have a right to obtain information as to whether personal data are transferred to a third country or to an international organisation.
 Where this is the case, the data subject shall have the right to be informed of the appropriate safeguards relating to the transfer.
-If a data subject wishes to avail himself of this right of access, he or she may at any time contact our data protection officer or another suitable employee of the controller.
+If a data subject wishes to avail himself of this right of access, he or she may at any time contact a data protection staff member or another suitable employee of the controller.

 c) Right to Rectification